17hoehbr/automated-plex-guide/README.md

 2. Click on Tools > Options
 3. Under the "Downloads" tab change "Default Save Path" to /downloads/completed
 4. Check the box next to "Keep incomplete torrents in:" Make sure it's set to /downloads/incomplete

-### Change default login (Optional)

-By default the login to the web UI is just "admin" "adminadmin".
-Personally I don't find it worth changing since qBittorrent is only accessible through my home network but if you plan on making it available remotely you might want to change it.

-1. Navigate to Tools > Options
-2. Under the "Downloads" tab scroll down to "Authentication"
-3. Enter a secure username and password.

 ### Bind qBittorrent to VPN